rupam2001/Github_IDEView/README.md

 - Open the site [here](https://githubideview.netlify.app)
 - Go to the public Github repository and copy the URL from the search bar and paste that to the input shown there.
-- Enter the brunch name and press "Go!"
+- Enter the branch name and press "Go!"
 - All the folders will be shown in the left panel, click them to expand or collapse or view in the editor on the right side.
 - Switch between dark and white themes by clicking the Moon icon on the top right corner.